natechuchu/psalms-ccli-analysis/README.md

 How closely do modern worship songs reflect the language, tone, and theology of the Psalms?
 I have always heard Christians criticize modern worship songs, yet they lacked an objective way to compare and contrast the linguistic structure between scripture and the songs.

-To answer this, I used Stanford NLP and other Python tools to perform lexical and semantic analysis across the top 100 CCLI songs and compared them to the full text of the Psalms.
-This project is part of a submission to the Jerry Falwell Library Research Week competition.
-My team finsihed 3rd for the Theoretical category.
+To answer this, I joined a team of four to use Stanford NLP and other Python tools to perform lexical and semantic analysis across the **top 100 CCLI songs** and compared them to the full text of **the Psalms**.
+This project is part of a submission to the Jerry Falwell Library Research Week competition, and my team placed **3rd** for the Textual/Investigative Undergraduate Poster.

 ---

 ## 🎯 Objectives

-- Identify which Psalms align most closely with modern worship songs
 - Measure sentiment and emotional tones in lyrics vs. Psalms
 - Explore repetition and grammatical structure in songwriting
 - Analyze theological language patterns (e.g., use of names for God, themes of suffering, joy, justice)